Material and Handwriting - spatula - brushes -fether - oil painting tools Leonoor Ruigrok -Dutch artist

 material and artistic handwriting - Studio view - Leonoor Ruigrok - Nederland

 My studio rarely looks ordered while I work.
-Brushes remain open, paint stays visible, surfaces shift position.
-I move around the canvas rather than standing still in front of it.
+Brushes remain on the floor, paint stays visible through layered painting, and canvas, wood and paper shift throughout the space.
+I move around the canvas rather than just standing still in front of it.
 From the outside, the process may appear slightly chaotic.
-However, it follows a precise internal concentration.
+At the same time, I am in a focused state of concentration.
+My friends call this “my attic room.”

 I work physically.
 I need movement.
-I stand close to the surface, then step back, return, and sometimes circle the work.
-That physical motion determines my handwriting.
-The gesture is not added afterwards; it travels through the material itself.
+I stand close to the surface, then step back, come closer again, and sometimes move around the work.
+That physical movement shapes my handwriting.
+My movements are an essential part of how the material takes form.

 Material as Deliberate Choice